-An index fund is a type of mutual fund that invests in a collection of securities that aims to track a specific market index or the market as a whole.
-For example, an index fund that tracks the S&P 500 would include stock holdings from all of the companies included in that index.
-Index funds can be mutual funds or ETFs; both of these are “baskets” of securities, but they differ in some key ways.
-(More on that in a bit.)
+An index fund is a type of mutual fund that invests in a collection of securities that aims to track a specific market index or a market as a whole.
+For example, an index fund that tracks the S&P 500 would include stock holdings from all companies included in that index.
+Although most index funds are mutual funds, they can also come in an ETF variation.
+Conversely, an ETF can also be an index fund.

-What’s great about index funds is that they allow you to get a broad exposure to the market as a whole.
-Because you’re investing in an entire index versus individual stocks, index funds don’t need to be actively managed by a fund manager.
-That’s a boon for investors since it typically translates to a lower expense ratio.
-That means you won’t have as many fees eating into your returns.
+What’s enticing about index funds is that they allow you to get broad exposure to a specific market.
+Because you’re investing in an index of related securities versus individual stocks, index funds don’t require the traditional active management of a fund manager.
+That can be a major plus for investors, since this shift leads to lower expense ratios.
+As a result, you won’t have as many fees eating into your returns.

-The lack of active management means that there’s less turnover.
+Additionally, the lack of active management means there’s less turnover within the fund.
 In other words, investors typically don’t buy and sell index funds as frequently as individual securities, like stocks and bonds.
-However, when dividends are paid out, they’re typically reinvested.
-Dividends are considered income, so you’ll pay taxes for them.
-But you won’t have to worry about paying capital gains tax until you sell your index funds.
+However, when dividends are paid out, they are usually reinvested.
+Because dividends are technically a form of income, you’ll pay taxes on them.
+The capital gains tax won’t come into play until you sell your index fund shares, though.

 Because of the aforementioned overlap between ETFs and index funds, it can be hard to differentiate between them.
-So rather than ask whether to invest in ETFs or index funds, you should be asking two questions: Do you want to invest in an entire sector of the market, or do you want a more strategic and active approach?
-And having decided that, do you want your fund to be a mutual fund or an ETF?
+So rather than wonder whether you should invest in an ETF or an index fund, try asking the following: Do you want to invest in an entire sector of the market, or do you want a more strategic and active approach?

 If you have already decided you want an index fund, then you’ll need to decide between index-tracking ETFs and index-tracking mutual funds.

 On the other hand, investing in ETFs involves paying a commission fee to a broker every time you make a trade.
-If you’re using a discount broker, these fees may be $5 to $15 per trade, and they can add up quickly if you’re trading frequently.
+Even if you’re using a discount broker, these fees may be $5 to $15 per trade, though they can add up quickly.
 Still, many brokers offer a range of ETFs that are commission-free, such as Charles Schwab and TD Ameritrade.

 Like index mutual funds, ETFs are typically passively managed, as they are attempting to match some sort of index benchmark rather than outperform it.
 This isn’t always the case — some ETFs are actively selected and managed — but it is for the most popular funds.